 Dedicated IP vs Shared: Email

-That is why we always recommend going with a third-party solution for email sending.
-Never use your WordPress hosting provider.
-There are many transactional email services that are even free up to over 10,000 emails per month.
-And very cheap after that.
+Therefore, we always recommend going with a third-party solution for email sending.
+Never use your hosting provider.
+There are many transactional email services that are free for up to over 10,000 emails per month, and very cheap after that.

-Third-party email marketing software platforms and transactional email services are set up and configured in such a way that they can greatly increase your odds of hitting your customer’s inbox.
-They also have entire teams working day and night to ensure their emails reach their destinations and that their IPs aren’t blacklisted.
+Third-party email marketing software platforms and transactional email services are set up and configured in such a way that they can greatly increase your odds of hitting your customers’ inboxes.
+They also have entire teams working day and night to ensure that emails reach their destinations and that their IPs aren’t blacklisted.

-We, in fact deal with this topic so much we have an entire blog post dedicated to it.
-Check out additional reasons why you should go with third-party email services and not use your host.
+In fact, we deal with this topic so much that we have an entire blog post dedicated to it.
+Check out the additional reasons you should go with third-party email services rather than using your host.

 Dedicated IP vs Shared: SSL and Security

-Now let’s dive into what you should know about a dedicated IP address vs a shared IP address when it pertains to SSL.
+Now let’s dive into what you should know about a dedicated IP address vs a shared IP address as it pertains to SSL.
 This is one area that has actually changed quite a bit over the past decade.
-In the past, it used to be that if you needed an SSL certificate, say to encrypt your ecommerce site, you would have to purchase a dedicated IP.
-However, then SNI was developed.

-SNI stands for server name identification, and this allows hosting providers to use multiple SSL certificates on a single IP address.
+SNI allows hosting providers to use multiple SSL certificates on a single IP address.
 Basically, it sends the visitor the certificate that matches the requested server name.